LaneSun/WhiteBoard/README.md

 ***

 As we can see, this application can enable you to draw with others together.
-This is the main function it can at present.
+This is the main function it can do at present.

 *2018/6/18*